- Chart

 Strengths

-- Strong brand recognition
+- Strong brand recognition for quality and classic styles.

-- Loyal customer base
+- Loyal customer base with a history of repeat purchases.

-- Focus on quality and value
+- Focus on quality and durability of products.

 Weaknesses